Personnel security (PERSEC)

 Support your personnel security measures with effective line management, the correct application of the ‘need-to-know’ principle, access controls, and information security measures.

-Recruiting the right person
+Recruit the right person

 Personnel security helps your organisation to gauge the honesty, trustworthiness, and loyalty of people who might access government resources.